iliagsy/iliagsy.github.io/_posts/2018-10-14-jordan-peterson-how-to-cope-with-depression.md

 ---
 layout: post
-title: Jordan Peterson on How to Deal with Depression and Suicidal Thoughts
+title: Jordan Peterson on How to Cope with Depression and Suicidal Thoughts
 categories: behavioral psychology
 ---